dlamotta/ansible/openshift/roles/openstack-cleanup/README.md

 Role Name
 =========

-Creates instances in an OpenStack environment.
+Deletes instances in an OpenStack environment.

 Requirements
 ------------

-Enough quota available to provision as many instances as specified in the inventory file.
-Also, enough storage quota to create all volumes specified for all entries in group_vars.
-This role also requires a previously-created SSH key that can be embedded via cloud-init (see variables below); this is required for Ansible in order to manage the instances created.
+None other than values for the variables below.

 Role Variables
 --------------